-Resilience Being ready, willing and able to lock onto learning, even in the face of shifting feelings & distractions.
-Absorption: being engrossed in your learning.
+Being ready, willing and able to lock onto learning, even in the face of shifting feelings & distractions.
+Resilience Resilience Absorption: being engrossed in your learning.
 Perseverance: keeping going in the face of difficulties.
 Managing distractions: creating your own best environment for learning.
 Attentive noticing: immersing self in patterns, details and nuances of what is going on; being perceptive.
-Resourcefulness Being ready, willing and able to be proactive and smart in learning; making flexible use of resources.
-Questioning: being curious & puzzling things out.Making links: making connections between events & experiences; looking at the bigger picture.
+Being ready, willing and able to be proactive and smart in learning; making flexible use of resources.
+Resourcefulness Questioning: being curious & puzzling things out.
+Making links: making connections between events & experiences; looking at the bigger picture.
 Imagining: playing with possibilities creatively.
 Reasoning: organising systematically and critiquing sensitively own and others' arguments.
 Capitalising: drawing on all kinds of external resources (books, internet, other people) to support thinking & learning.
-Reflectiveness Being ready, willing and able to be strategic about learning; have a good sense of 'me as a learner'.
-Planning:thinking about what I will need; future steps.
+Being ready, willing and able to be strategic about learning; have a good sense of 'me as a learner'.
+Reflectiveness Planning: thinking about what I will need; future steps.
 Revising: being flexible as learning progresses; changing ways.
 Distilling: mulling over learning; taking on board learning for future tasks & being a 'learning coach'.
 Meta-learning: being able to talk about how we learn.
-Reciprocity (relationships) Being ready, willing and able to learn from and with others, as well as on own.
-Interdependence: knowing what balance of sociable and solitary suits the learner.
-Collaborating: being a good team player, able to draw on the strengths of the group.
+Being ready, willing and able to learn from and with others, as well as on own.
+Reciprocity Interdependence: knowing what balance of sociable and solitary suits the (relationships) learner. (relationships) Collaborating: being a good team player, able to draw on the strengths of the group.
 Empathy & listening: being ready to put yourself 'in others' shoes' in order to enrich the learner's experience.
-Imitation: being open to other people's smart ways of thinking and learning.

-10.0 THE LEARNING PIT MODEL (see Appendix 6 for further details)
+12.0 THE LEARNING PIT MODEL